StefanDima14/DevOps-Bootcamp-2025/IaC with Terraform & Cloud Formation/cloudformation/readme.md

 From this output, the private IPs for each instance can be used to connect via SSH.

+## About AWS SSM (Systems Manager)

+AWS Systems Manager (SSM) is a service that helps you manage and automate your AWS resources securely at scale.
+In this context, SSM is used to securely store and retrieve the EC2 key pair's private key as a parameter, allowing you to download the key for SSH access without exposing it in plaintext or storing it insecurely.
+This enhances security and simplifies key management for your EC2 instances.
 To retrieve the SSH private key in order to connect via SSH between the instances, use the commands below:

 ```sh